-NTP and Other Partner Engagement: For Type 2 projects, the NTP must commit to providing free TB treatment to all people the project diagnoses with TB and to provide the grantee TB case notification and/or treatment outcome data to facilitate impact measurement.
+NTP and Other Partner Engagement: For Type 2 projects, engagement with the NTP must begin before the Stage 1 application is submitted.
+The NTP must commit to providing free TB treatment to all people the project diagnoses with TB and to provide the grantee TB case notification and/or treatment outcome data to facilitate impact measurement.
 In addition, the NTP should commit to supporting scaling up impactful approaches.
 This support does not require a direct financial commitment, nor does it need to state that the NTP will fund the TB REACH applicant/consortium to scale up the activity.